carbon-language/carbon-lang/llvm/docs/LangRef.rst

 is equivalent to the expression a \* b + c, except that rounding will not be performed between the multiplication and addition steps if the code generator fuses the operations.
 Fusion is not guaranteed, even if the target platform supports it.
-If a fused multiply-add is required the corresponding llvm.fma.\* intrinsic function should be used instead.
+If a fused multiply-add is required, the corresponding llvm.fma.\* intrinsic function should be used instead.
 This never sets errno, just as '``llvm.fma.*``'.